Basil Pesto Recipe (with tips & tricks!)

 Large or Small Batch Pesto

-You can easily make a half batch, a quarter batch, or a double batch.
+You can easily make a half batch, a quarter batch, or a double batch of pesto.
 The recipe is very easy to adjust.

 Refrigerate: Homemade pesto can be stored in the fridge in a tightly covered container for up to five days.